Approximation of martingale couplings on the line in the weak adapted topology: Introduction

-The main result of this article is to establish the martingale counterpart of Fact \ref{RoleModel}, see Theorem \ref{thm:1} below.
-This closes a gap in the theory of martingale transport.
-It yields basic fundamental results in a unified fashion that it is much closer to the classical theory and it allows to address questions in Martingale optimal transport, optimal Skorokhod embedding and robust finance that have previously remained open.
-We will consider these applications systematically in two accompanying articles.
+The main result of this article is to establish Fact \ref{RoleModel} for martingale transports on the real line, see Theorem \ref{thm:1} below.
+This closes a gap in the theory of martingale transport and yields basic fundamental results in a unified fashion that is much closer to the classical theory.
+It allows to address questions in martingale optimal transport, optimal Skorokhod embedding and robust finance that have previously remained open.
+These applications are considered systematically in two accompanying articles, see \cite{BeJoMaPa21b} for the first of the two.
+Among other results, we establish therein the stability of the superreplication bound for VIX futures as well as the stability of the stretched Brownian motion.
+Moreover, we derive sufficiency of a monotonicity principle, in the spirit of cyclical monotonicity of classical optimal transport, for the weak martingale optimal transport problem and are able to generalize the results concerning the corresponding notion of monotonicity in martingale optimal transport.

+We note that while virtually all (to the best of our knowledge) applications of martingale optimal transport are concerned with the case where $\mu, \nu$ are supported on $\R$, it is a highly intriguing challenge to extend the martingale transport theory to the case where $\mu, \nu$ are supported on $\R^d, d> 1$.
+In a remarkable contrast to our main result, stability of martingale optimal transport breaks down in higher dimensions as has been recently established by Br\"uckerhoff and Juillet \cite{BrJu21}.